 Try each divider out in the drawer.
 Move the organizers here and there until it feels just right.
 Use as much of the drawer as you can for the most efficient use of space.

 In round 1 of experimenting with this drawer, I found I had several inches of wasted space in the back of the drawer.
 While I love open space, this just didn’t seem like a smart use of valuable real estate.
-Moving cotton balls and Q-Tips to the drawer made sense.

 Step 5: Finishing Touches

 When all your items are in appropriate-sized containers and you’re happy with the layout, it’s time to commit and take the tags off.
+This is really easy to do.

-Bathroom Drawer Organization
+Your Bathroom Drawer Organization

 Could you use this kind of bathroom organization in your life?
 What are you waiting for?
 Go organize a bathroom drawer today!
+Drop a comment below and let me know how it goes!